George Brown College | The Arbour

 The building will serve as an educational hub—housing research, teaching, and learning—as well as a child care facility to accommodate the rapidly growing local community.
 The proposed design pays homage to Canada’s signature wood-framed single-family housing, with mass wood and pitched roof components.
 Occupant wellness and comfort was a priority in design, as the facility features breathing rooms with solar chimney systems for sustainable, natural light, and ventilation.
 Expandable and contractible walls will allow for flexibility of learning spaces when required.
 In addition, a smart building system will equip the building with integrated, intelligent, and adaptable technology throughout.

-Integral Group is providing mechanical and electrical engineering consulting services.
+Integral Group is providing mechanical engineering, electrical engineering, communications design, and security design services.